nmontalvan03/Note07/Note07.md

 # Storage

-Storage es el almacenamiento en donde le permite a los usuarioa conservar, guaradr y archivar sus datos en la nube.
+Storage allows users to preserve, save and archive their data in the cloud.
 However, in storage we have what hardware is, which are hard drives, solid state drives (SSD), storage drive capacity, volatile and non-volatile storage, RAM, optical drives and flash drives.

 # Storage Hardware